-Authorities searching for 70-year-old Oklahoma man who has been missing for two days
+Authorities locate 70-year-old Oklahoma man who was missing for two days

 Officials say Fisher has congestive heart failure and undiagnosed early stage Alzheimer’s.

-His phone was last pinged in Midwest City; however, officials say his phone is no longer showing his location.
+On Monday, authorities said his phone was last pinged in Midwest City; however, officials said his phone was no longer showing his location.

-Fisher is a black male who was last seen wearing blue jeans, black tennis shoes, and a black veterans hat.

-He may be driving a black 2005 Chevrolet Silverado with the license plate, HFS-184.
+Authorities believed Fisher may have been in Texas or New Mexico because his credit cards were used in those states.